huggingface/transformers/docs/source/parallelism.md

 * Operator

-If we perform layer normalization, we compute std first and mean second, finally we can normalize data.
-At this time, computing std and mean can be parallelize.
-So if we parallelize them by operator dimension into 2 devices (cuda:0, cuda:1), firstly we copied input data into both devices, and cuda:0 computes std, cuda:1 computes mean at the same time.
+If we perform layer normalization, we compute std first and mean second, and then we can normalize data.
+Operator parallelism allows computing std and mean in parallel.
+So if we parallelize them by operator dimension into 2 devices (cuda:0, cuda:1), first we copy input data into both devices, and cuda:0 computes std, cuda:1 computes mean at the same time.

 * Attribute